utshomax/postman-docs/src/pages/docs/administration/team-merge.md

 ### Performing distributed migration

-* Users on your team need to [export](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) their Postman data prior to moving to your new team.
+* Team members need to [export](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) their Postman data prior to moving to your new team.
 You can use this as an opportunity to clean up and reorganize your workspaces.
 * Users can [leave the earlier team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#leaving-a-team) and [join your new team](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#joining-a-team).
 They can then re-import Postman data into their respective team workspaces, creating new workspaces where necessary.
     * By default, the person who imports a collection or environment is automatically assigned the Editor role (learn more about [roles](/docs/collaborating-in-postman/roles-and-permissions/)).
 Everyone else on the team will be assigned as a Viewer.
 * Once the last user from your earlier team has migrated to your new one, the original team will be deleted along with all of the data within it.
 You can then begin [collaborating](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/) in your new team.
 To learn more about collaborating in Postman, watch [Working with your team in Postman](https://youtu.be/5lscUV-Exac).